 A healthy lifestyle 'is better than any pill'

 Cancer remains one of the world's biggest health burdens.
-In the United States alone, more than
+In the United States alone, more than 1.6 million people were diagnosed with cancer in 2016.

 Lifestyle factors are major players in cancer development.
 Smoking, for example, is a leading cause of cancer; it accounts for around 30 percent of all cancer deaths in the U.S. and around 80 percent of lung cancer deaths.